Habits (Stay High): Composition

-According to the digital sheet music published at Musicnotes.com by Alfred Publishing, the song is composed in the key of B major and set in common time signature, with it having a dance pop tempo of 110 beats per minute.
-Lo's vocals span from the low note of B♭3 to the high note of C5.
-The song has a minimal and upbeat electronic instrumentation which consists of drums, bass, backup vocals and Lo's voice.
+The song is composed in the key of D minor and set in common time signature, with it having a dance pop tempo of 110 beats per minute.
+Lo's vocals span from the low note of B♭3 to the high note of C5.The song has a minimal and upbeat electronic instrumentation which consists of drums, bass, backup vocals and Lo's voice.
 The song starts with the words "oh oh", which repeat after every sentence of the verses.
 The song contains a total of 18 4-note millennial whoops, a vocal melody repeating on the fifth and third notes in a major scale.
 Some critics noted a contrast between the track's lyrics and production.
 Carrie Battan of Pitchfork stated that the song "contrasts a giant hook and chorus with snappy verses filled with quietly distinct, often strange imagery: of [Lo] eating her dinner in the bathtub, getting drunken munchies, seducing dads on playgrounds".
 Chris Jordan of Asbury Park Press described "Habits (Stay High)" as a "synth-based pop song with a sweeping chorus", but noted that the lyrical content of the track was similar to that of Rock 'n' Roll music.
 The singer herself stated that: "You can feel the lyrics and the dark and sad but if you combine it with, brings a little to the dark humor as well.
 I like the thing of dancing along and then listening to what I'm actually saying."